csun-shine/the-pedal-garage-docs/docs/pg-reference-add-songs.md

 ## Endpoint

-To add a new song to the databse, use the `POST /songs` endpoint.
+To add a new song to the database, use the `POST /songs` endpoint.

 ## Request Example